 Phase 2: User design

-Once the project is scoped out, it’s time to jump right into development, building out the user design through various prototype iterations.
+Once the project is scoped out, it’s time to jump right into development and build out the user design through various prototype iterations.

 This is the meat and potatoes of the RAD methodology—and what sets it apart from other project management strategies.
-During this phase, clients work hand in hand with developers to ensure their needs are being met at every step in the design process.
+During this phase, clients work hand-in-hand with developers to ensure their needs are met at every step in the design process.
 It’s almost like customizable software development where the users can test each prototype of the product, at each stage, to ensure it meets their expectations.

 This method gives developers the opportunity to tweak the model as they go until they reach a satisfactory design.

-Both the software developers and the clients learn from the experience to make sure there is no potential for something to slip through the cracks.
+Both the software developers and the clients learn from the experience to make sure nothing slips through the cracks.

 Phase 3: Rapid construction